neemoh/ATAR/README.md

 have successfully built the libs.
 Congrats!
  In case you have an nvidia card and its driver has benn installed, you can have faster graphics and also shadows.
-To test the shadows set the with_shadows flag to true in the vr_test.lanuch file.
+To test the shadows set the with_shadows flag to true in the lanuch file.

 ## TaskHandler
 This is the class that subscribes to a control events topics (published by the